aaronvark/PeerReview1819/README.md

     git checkout master
 	git pull origin master
-    git branch mynewbranchname                             (instead of mynewbranchname, for example use your own name) git commit -m "re #1, I did [work] for [reason]!"      (instead of #1, use your own issue number) git push origin mynewbranchname                        (again, use the branch name you came up with)
+    git branch mynewbranchname                             (instead of mynewbranchname, for example use your own name) [do some work]
+	git add myfoldername/.								   (. adds all the files in the folder called "myfoldername") git commit -m "re #1, I did [work] for [reason]!"      (instead of #1, use your own issue number) git push origin mynewbranchname                        (again, use the branch name you came up with)